Entertainment and Hobbies in the 1950s

 Touch: Rope, bags spoons and sacks from the races.
 The grass and flowers on the ground.
 The maypole ribbons, costumes and the atmosphere.

-The children then used this information to design a poster advertising Leeds Children's Day, including all the activities that would have taken place.
-Examples of some of the posters the children made can be seen above.
+The children then used the information they had gleaned from the film to design a poster advertising Leeds Children's Day, including all the activities that would have taken place.
+Examples of some of the posters the children made are pictured above.